Produktbild: February 1933

 The Complete Review

-"Gripping ... pulses with surprise and suspense."
+"Gripping... pulses with surprise and suspense."

 Financial Times

-"Wittstock shows just how quickly the regime of terror emerged, snuffing out democracy--and with it, an entire literary era."
+"Wittstock shows just how quickly the regime of terror emerged, snuffing out democracy - and with it, an entire literary era."

 Los Angeles Review of Books

-"A thrilling day-by-day account of the first month of Hitler's chancellorship ... remarkable."
+"A thrilling day-by-day account of the first month of Hitler's chancellorship... remarkable."

 The New European

-"a narrative that reads like a fast-paced novel"
+"A narrative that reads like a fast-paced novel."

 Pankaj Mishra, New York Review of Books

-"Wittstock's spine-stiffening narrative ... provides the context for assessing our own goodness and weakness."
+"Wittstock's spine-stiffening narrative... provides the context for assessing our own goodness and weakness."

 On the Seawall